Enterprise Automation and Digital Transformation

 Key Three: Embrace the speed of change and harness the power of predictive analytics.

 IT needs agility to quickly respond to new business requests, processes, and issues.
 To meet this need, IT teams are leveraging intelligent analytics to optimize their workflows and processes, improving IT productivity and speed.
-These analytics tools are often native to Enterprise IT Automation solutions, allowing IT to quickly derive new insights and information about their environments.
+These analytics tools are often native to enterprise automation solutions, allowing IT to quickly derive new insights and information about their environments.

 Predictive analytics involves running analyses on current and historical data and using those insights to intelligently provision resources.
 Often combined with machine learning capabilities, predictive analytics is a powerful tool used by IT teams to drastically reduce slack time and idle machine resources.